finos/spring-bot/identity/README.md

 ## What This Is

-`symphony-java-client-identity` provides a single abstraction of `SymphonyIdentity`, which encapsulates the data needed to authenticate with a symphony server.
+`identity` provides a single abstraction of `SymphonyIdentity`, which encapsulates the data needed to authenticate with a symphony server.
 That is:

  - Private Key
  - Certificates